HarlemBusinessAlliance/WebDevelopmentSquad/python/secondpylesson.md

 	>> = Signed right shift	Shift right by pushing copies of the leftmost bit in from the left, and let the rightmost bits fall off
 '''

+Many of the operators above work on numbers as a series of bits.
+The operators convert the numbers into binary for more low-level programming usage at the machine level.
+Their use can be for "truthy" purposes.
+And according to a commenter on StackOverflow, ["One of the most common uses of bitwise operations is for parsing hexadecimal colours."](https://stackoverflow.com/questions/1746613/bitwise-operation-and-usage)
+'''
+	0 is written as "0"
+	1 is written as "1"
+	2 is written as "10"
+	3 is "11"
+	4 is "100"
+	5 is "101"
+'''

 ---
 range(), __init__(), .update(), __iter__(), .remove(), __next__(), .add(), .pop(), .clear(), .dumps()